dev-cafe/cmake-cookbook/chapter-07/recipe-03/README.md

-# Function to test and set compiler flags
+# Writing a function to test and set compiler flags

 Abstract to be written ...